For the Quarter Ending June 2025

 In Q3 2024, Europe’s EPDM Rubber market displayed steady price stability, holding firm amid shifting economic factors.
 This equilibrium was largely achieved through strategic inventory controls, consistent supply levels, and sustained demand from core sectors like automotive, electrical and construction.
 Suppliers managed production and inventory levels carefully, balancing against variable Ethylene and Propylene feedstock costs to limit potential price fluctuations.
 In Germany, where the most significant regional price changes occurred, overall trends reflected a controlled pricing environment.
 Suppliers effectively managed seasonal demand variations, aligning price adjustments with both domestic and international market influences.
 While prices dipped 13.10% year-over-year, this marks a broader trend toward market recalibration.
 A 1.76% quarter-over-quarter increase points to strengthened supply chain efficiencies and sector-driven demand growth.
 Price levels remained consistent across the quarter, with EPDM Rubber Medium Diene (ENB 4.1-5.5) ending at USD 2,940/MT FD Wiesbaden, underscoring a stable outlook in Q3 2024.
 Strategic supplier actions and reliable demand have fostered a stable, positive pricing environment.

-1. What is the current price of EPDM Rubber in the US?
+1. What is the current price of EPDM Rubber?

-2. Who are the top EPDM Rubber producers in the United States?
+2. Who are the top EPDM Rubber producers in North America?

-4. How is the EPDM Rubber Production Cost Trend impacting the market?
+3. How is the EPDM Production Cost Trend impacting North American prices?